lgrguricmileusnic/encryption-approaches-and-transport-protocols-automotive/notes/hardware/shopping_list.md

 			- 16,50 €
 10. SAM C21 XPLAINED PRO EVALUATION KIT from MicroChip
 	- devboard -  https://www.microchip.com/en-us/development-tool/atsamc21-xpro
-		- built in controller and transciever
+		- built in controller and transceiver
 		- €75.19
-11. Any STM32 devboard from product series STM32G0, STM32G4, STM32H5, STM32H7, STM32L5, STM32U5 + transciever breakout board
+11. Any STM32 devboard from product series STM32G0, STM32G4, STM32H5, STM32H7, STM32L5, STM32U5 + transceiver breakout board
 	- for example NUCLEO STMG0B1RE
 		- https://www.st.com/en/evaluation-tools/nucleo-g0b1re.html
-	- with MCP2562FD transciever breakout board
+	- with MCP2562FD transceiver breakout board
 		- https://www.skpang.co.uk/products/can-bus-can-fd-breakout-board-5v-supply-and-3-3v-logic
 	- nucleo boards can also be used with arduino shields, so the shield mentioned above also applies, however we are then not using the built in STM32 CAN controller, but communicating with an external one on the shield using SPI
 		- https://www.longan-labs.cc/1030012.html
-12. Teensy 4.0 or 4.1 with CAN-FD transciever breakout board
+12. Teensy 4.0 or 4.1 with CAN-FD transceiver breakout board
 	- https://www.pjrc.com/store/teensy41.html
-	- with MCP2562FD transciever breakout board
+	- with MCP2562FD transceiver breakout board
 		- https://www.skpang.co.uk/products/can-bus-can-fd-breakout-board-5v-supply-and-3-3v-logic

 ## Single board computers